 "It's affected everything," she said.
 "We can't afford very basic things right now and our families have been trying to help us as much as they can.
 Our families have become financially strained from this as well."

 Insurance has covered most of Brian's treatments, but the Colemans still have out-of-pocket costs.
 (Here are some tips for cutting out-of-pocket medical expenses.)
 They have yet to find a way to cover their last hospital stay ($1,500) and ambulance bill ($980).
 They've applied for financial assistance from the hospital, Kayla said.

 Kayla has cut her hours at her job at Starbucks down to two days a week to be with Brian, who works at a call center.
 They're hoping to find another $7,000 to pay for a scan that can determine whether Brian's cancer has spread.

-How to budget for cancer
+How to financially prepare for cancer

 It's OK if finances aren't top of mind after a cancer diagnosis.
 When Barbara O'Neill, a distinguished professor of financial resource management at Rutgers Cooperative Extension, was diagnosed with breast cancer in 1999, her first step was to educate herself on the disease.
 But knowing what to expect from your course of treatment can help you understand what costs you'll face.